-Once I’ve made a ‘first pass’ at covering all the areas of the face, I’ll divert to the hair and complete this before I go any further with the features.
+Once I’ve made a ‘first pass’ at laying in some tones within the face and before I go any further, I will divert to fully drawing the hair.
 There are two main reasons for this.
-Firstly, the shading of the hair will affect how I perceive the tones of the skin.
-For example, I might think that I’ve completed my shading within the face but once I add hair to the image it often starts to look like my skin tones are all too subtle and pale in contrast and I will usually end up darkening the skin some more by adding more shading.
+Firstly, the colour of the hair will affect how I perceive the tones of the skin, because it will usually be darker.
+Once I start shading in the hair tone I will often start to feel that my skin tones are too subtle and pale in contrast and I will usually end up darkening the skin by adding more shading.

-Secondly, it has really surprised me to learn how critical the correct hair shade can be to achieving a good likeness!
-Sometimes I feel I haven’t captured a true likeness until I shade in the hair and suddenly the drawing seems to be coming together.
+Secondly, it has really surprised me to discover how critical the correct hair tone and hairstyle can be to achieving a good likeness!
+Sometimes I feel I haven’t captured the person until I draw in their hair, and then suddenly the likeness will start to come together.
 Therefore I never leave the hair until the very end.

-I have developed a whole technique for drawing hair which you can read about in this tutorial on how to draw hair.
-It involved working in quite a few layers: adding shading, smoothing it down, adding more, rubbing again.
-Hair and clothes are the only places that I will rub the pencil onto the paper a little to smooth it, but I always use a tissue for this and never my fingers.
-You could also use what’s called a drawing stump which is a stick made of soft, rolled up paper sharpened to a point.
+I have developed a whole technique for drawing hair which you can read about in this tutorial on how to draw hair step by step.
+It involves working in quite a few layers: first shading, then smoothing my pencil marks down, adding more shading, and smoothing again.
+Hair and clothes are the only places that I will rub the pencil onto the paper a little to create the impression of sleekness, but I always use a bit of tissue for this and never my fingers.

-Once I’m happy that the hair is finished I’ll return to the face, adding more shading if the skin now seems too pale (I want to keep the shading light on the skin, but don’t want her to look too ghostly) and creating a bit more detail and tonal variety.
-If I want to soften my hatched or crosshatched lines a little I will hatch over again but this time using the eraser tip on my pencil.
-This softens the pencil lines and very slightly blurs the graphite.
-I might also press the putty eraser against it to lift off a bit of the graphite in order to lighten it if it’s too dark.
-The more I layer, smooth and re-layer the hatching the more soft and subtle it starts to look.
+Once I’m happy that the hair is finished I’ll return to the face, adding more shading if the skin now seems too pale (I want to keep the shading light on the skin, but don’t want her to look too ghostly).
+I also want to work in a bit more detail and tonal variety.
+If I want to soften my hatched lines a little I will hatch over them again with my eraser pencil, to lighten them and very slightly blur the graphite.
+The more I layer and re-layer the hatching the more soft and subtle it starts to look.

-From this new viewpoint you’ll be comparing a new and unrecognizable image and will no longer fixating on individual features.
-Instead you’ll notice only abstract areas of different tones and it will be much easier to see how what you’ve drawn differs from the original photograph.
-Any area that’s too dark, too light, or in the wrong position will be much easier to spot.
-I’ll amend anything that jumps out at me as being really different from how I’ve drawn it, before turning the drawing and the photograph the right way up again.
+What this does is to give you a new viewpoint, and make the image you are copying look unrecognisable because it will no longer resemble a face.
+Your brain will only be able to register an abstract collection of tones, and this will make it much easier to see how what you’ve drawn differs from the original photograph.
+Any area that’s too dark, too light, or in the wrong position will be much easier to spot and amend.

 10. I shade the hands, and lightly suggest suggest the forms of the shoulders

-As I sketch further down her abdomen and arms my hatching turns to simple and faint lines, which then fade out to blank paper.
-Finally I’ll take a putty eraser and gently clean the paper of any unintended pencil marks or smudges.
+Whatever colour of clothing my subject is wearing I usually draw it much lighter in tone than it actually appears, so that it doesn’t draw the focus away from the face.
+As I sketch further down her body my hatching turns to faint lines, which then fade out to blank paper.
+Finally I’ll take a putty eraser and gently clean any unintended pencil marks or smudges from the drawing.